-Funding covers educational activities that improve and advance PRS in NZ.
-Eligible activities include overseas fellowship; attendance at an international meeting/course; research project; costs related to a higher degree; costs related to publication or funding a visiting expert to support trainee activities.
+The Gillies Travelling Fund provides funding and grants for educational activities that improve and advance PRS in NZ.
+Eligible activities include, but are not restricted to overseas fellowship and observership roles; attendance at an international meeting/course; costs related to a research project, a higher degree; or publication and funding a visiting expert to support trainee activities.

-Eligible candidates include senior SET trainees and plastic and reconstructive surgeons who achieved FRACS within the previous year.
+Eligible candidates include senior New Zealand Surgical Education and Training (SET) trainees and plastic and reconstructive surgeons who have recently achieved FRACS.

 Up to 37 scholarships, fellowships and grants are available each year to Fellows and Trainees.
 Applications for scholarships and fellowships open on 1 March and close late April.